-This post was last updated March 26.
+This post was last updated August 25 to reflect new information.

 During the COVID-19 outbreak, every country has implemented unique admission criteria.
 Entry into these countries may be challenging, as criteria can be based on place of birth, nationality, recent travel history, border closures and many other factors.

 The Global Team at Envoy Global is closely monitoring these global travel advisories.
 Please do not make any international travel arrangements without checking relevant government websites and consulting your immigration legal team.

 For the latest on COVID-19’s impact on U.S. immigration, please click here.